namezhenzhang/namezhenzhang.github.io/README.md

 ### Writing Blog Posts

 For each blog post:
-1. Add an entry in `blog.html`
+1. Create a Markdown file in `blog/` directory
-2. Create the actual post file in `posts/`
+2. Configure the blog data in `blog-data.js` or use config system
 3. Add a cover image to `images/blog/`
-4. Include appropriate tags and metadata
+4. Include appropriate tags and metadata in frontmatter

 Example blog post structure:
 ```html